jakob-72/bookshelf-demo/bookshelf-service/README.md

 - `PUT /books/:id`: Update a book
 - `DELETE /books/:id`: Delete a book

+## Architecture

+The subdirectories of the project within the internal folder are organized as follows:

+- `api`: Contains the server configuration, API routes and middleware
+- `database`: Contains the database interface, configuration and repository
+- `domain`: Contains the domain models and business logic for the service
+- `shared`: Contains shared utilities across the service

 ## Persistence

 For demonstration purposes, the service uses a SQLite database.